 - It is important that the use of glass is carefully considered to avoid running into issues with overheating in summer and loss of heat in winter.
 Your architect or environmental consultant will be able to help you with this.

 - Refurbishing your house also allows you to upgrade its environmental credentials.
 Adding insulation, double-glazing and using more efficient heating systems will all make your carbon footprint smaller.
+Architecture for London are able to design to Passivhaus and EnerPHit standards of low energy and comfort.

 |Sustainability improvements will also reduce the associated cost of running your house.|